mdajgarhossain/mdajgarhossain/README.md

 ## 🚀 About Me

-I'm a passionate Frontend Developer with **3+ years of experience** crafting innovative web solutions and building scalable applications.
-Currently based in Dhaka, Bangladesh, I specialize in modern JavaScript frameworks and have a proven track record of delivering high-quality projects across diverse industries.

 **🎓 BSc in Computer Science and Engineering** - American International University-Bangladesh
 **💼 Currently:** Frontend Developer at Reformed Tech *(Apr 2022 – Present)*
 **🌐 Previously:** Remote React Developer for WITHIN, United States *(Oct 2021 - Mar 2022)*